Do You See What I See? (Kids)

 Crochet with Grace

-During this class you will learn the different steps to make your own sunburst square project to continue making on your own at home including: How to make double crochet stitches to make a circle, puff stitches, bobble stitches, half-double and triple crochet stitches.
+During the class you will learn the different steps and stitches to make your own crochet square project and to continue making on your own at home.
 You will also learn how to read a visual pattern with handouts provided and visual demonstrations.

 NOTES: